syncfusion-content/javascript-docs/js/PivotChart/Getting-Started.md

 title: Getting-Started
 description: getting started
 platform: js
-control: OlapChart
+control: PivotChart
 documentation: ug
 ---

 # Getting Started

-##Creating a simple application with OlapChart
+##Creating a simple application with PivotChart

-This section covers the information required to create a simple OlapChart bound to OLAP datasource.
+This section covers the information required to create a simple PivotChart bound to OLAP datasource.

-N> We will be illustrating this section by creating a simple Web Application through Visual Studio IDE since OlapChart is a server-side control with .NET dependency.
+N> We will be illustrating this section by creating a simple Web Application through Visual Studio IDE since PivotChart is a server-side control with .NET dependency.
 The Web Application would contain a HTML page and a service that would transfer data to server-side, process and return back the data to client-side for control re-rendering.
 The service utilized for communication could be either WCF or WebAPI based on user requirement and we have illustrated both for user convenience.

 ###Project Initialization
-Create a new **ASP.NET Empty Web Application** by using Visual Studio IDE and name the project as **“OlapChartDemo”**.
+Create a new **ASP.NET Empty Web Application** by using Visual Studio IDE and name the project as **“PivotChartDemo”**.

 Next, add a HTML page.
 To add a HTML page in your Web Application, right-click on the project in Solution Explorer and select **Add > New Item.** In the **Add New Item** window, select **HTML Page** and name it as **GettingStarted.html**, click **Add.**

 Now, set “GettingStarted.html” as start-up page by right clicking on “GettingStarted.html” page and select **“Set As Start Page”.**

 ###Scripts and CSS Initialization
-The scripts and style sheets that are mandatorily required to render a OlapChart widget inside a HTML page are highlighted in an appropriate order as follows,
+The scripts and style sheets that are mandatorily required to render a PivotChart widget inside a HTML page are highlighted in an appropriate order as follows,

 1. ej.widgets.all.min.css
 2. jQuery-1.10.2.min.js